 Can HPV be Prevented?

-Other preventative measures recommended by the American Cancer Society
+Other preventative measures recommended by the American Cancer Society for women include:

 * All women should begin cervical cancer screening at age 21.